smmubashirr/COVID-19-Global-Impact-Analysis/README.md

 ## About the Analysis:

-In this project, I aim to explore the global impact of COVID-19 using a clean dataset of reported cases.
+In this project, I aim to explore the global impact of COVID-19 using a clean dataset of reported cases using Python.
 The analysis focuses on both WHO regions and country-level trends in confirmed, recovered, and death cases.

 Before diving into visualizations and insights, I will begin by exploring the dataset, checking for missing values, verifying datatypes, and creating useful features.
 Once the data is clean and well-structured, I proceed to: